Best Way to Cook Live Lobster and Lobster Tail at Home

 What pot should I use for cooking Lobster

-What Size Lobster Pot Should I Use?
+What Size Lobster Pot Should I Use for Whole Lobster?

 How big of a lobster pot do you need?
 The answer is: BIG.

-If you do not have a large pot, we suggest cooking lobsters in batches, or using a couple of pots.
+If you do not have a large pot, we suggest cooking lobsters in batches or using a couple of pots.
 If you add the same amount of water in each pot, the lobsters should cook at about the same time.
 A 4-5 quart soup or pasta pot will work well for a couple of small lobsters.
 A 19-quart pot will cook about 5 to 6 1- 1/4 lb. live lobsters.
-The pot does not have to be heavy-duty, because the water will actually boil faster in a lighter gauge metal pot.
+The pot does not have to be heavy-duty because the water will actually boil faster in a lighter gauge metal pot.

 Cooking Lobster Instructions

-Every lobster order includes step-by-step cooking guide.
+Every lobster order includes a step-by-step cooking guide.

 Confused about what size lobsters to order?
 Check out our tips for picking the perfect lobster to cook up at home.